How To Sleep Better with Tech

 It’s designed to wake you up just enough to change your sleeping position to a better breathing position without pulling you out of sleep completely.

 The problem with standard lights is that they can inadvertently simulate the waking effects of the sun.
 This is particularly the case with LED lights, with their harsher, blue light component.

 The Hue Smart Lighting system gives you control over your lighting in ways that can be very helpful for sleep.
 The color component can be modified not to disrupt your circadian rhythms.
 The lights can also be configured to gently dim in the evening and gently brighten in the mornings, thus giving you the benefits of a more natural and sleep-friendly approach to lighting.

 The Verilux HappyLight Touch also aims to provide a light source which is more conducive to good quality sleep.

 These lights are full spectrum, meaning they precisely mimic the quality of sunlight.
 Used throughout the day, this product can convince your brain that you’ve spent a day out in the sun, thus activating your body’s natural drowsiness response in the evening.

 Not all technological options are about altering your physical surroundings.
 Some are made to help you approach sleep differently.
-The Withings Sleep Mattress, for example, is designed to give you more insight into how you sleep and what you can do to improve it.
+The Withings Sleep, for example, is a sleep tracking mattress pad, designed to give you more insight into how you sleep and what you can do to improve it.

-The mattress tracks your sleep cycles through heart-rate tracking, snore detection and an array of movement sensors.
-Over time, it helps you build a picture of your unique sleep requirements, offering an accurate picture of the impact of such variables as when you go to sleep, temperature, the impact of sound, and more.
+The mattress pad tracks your sleep cycles through heart-rate tracking, snore detection and an array of movement sensors.
+Over time, it helps you build a picture of your unique sleep habits and challenges, offering a clearer picture of the impact of such variables as when you go to sleep, temperature, the impact of sound, and more.